Welcome to Arielle's world!

 Arielle hopes that you find her story informative and interesting.

-of macaw, so a Blue & Gold macaw, like Arielle, is not considered a rare bird.
+macaw, so a Blue & Gold macaw, like Arielle, is not considered a rare bird.
+What

-Beyond their physical beauty, the birds have common endearing traits and
+physical beauty, the birds have common endearing traits and develop individual

 A macaw's antics keep the bird amused and can entertain its owners; however, care